Layr-Labs/eigenlayer-contracts/docs/core/ProtocolRegistry.md

 *Requirements*:
 * Caller must hold `DEFAULT_ADMIN_ROLE`.

-In practice, for upgrades that do not deploy net new contracts, only the `semanticVersion` parameter be populated, with the rest left empty.
+In practice, for upgrades that do not deploy net new contracts, only the `semanticVersion` parameter will be populated, with the rest left empty.

+A contract name may be passed to this function repeatedly; each time, the previous address mapping for that name is overwritten with the new one.
+In general, this should be uncommon, as changing a core contract's address is an exceptional event.

 ### `configure`